 - Soak those onions: This is one of the best secrets I learned from working in restaurants for 20 years.
 Soaking the onion in water allows the flavor to mellow while you prep the rest of the ingredients.

-- Leave the vegetables chunky: The fun part about a traditional Greek salad is that the ingredients are in big chunks!
+- Leave the vegetables chunky: The fun part about a traditional Greek salad is that because there is no lettuce, the rest of the ingredients are in big chunks!
 It's an interactive experience breaking up the feta, deciding if you'll slice off some green pepper to go with some tomato or grabbing a crisp cucumber to pair with the briny bite of a Kalamata olive!

 - Don't toss the tomatoes in dressing: The tomatoes are too delicate to get tossed in the dressing with the other vegetables, and they'd get their seeds and juice all over everything.
 Just add them to the serving plate, then drizzle dressing on top.